 - PreK-12 in art, music, or physical education

-McDaniel’s program is approved by the Maryland State Department of Education and leads to certification in Maryland and the more than 45 states involved in the Interstate Reciprocity Agreement.
+McDaniel’s program is approved by the Maryland State Department of Education and leads to certification in Maryland and the more than 45 states involved in the Interstate Reciprocity Agreement (PDF).

-Our candidates benefit from the mentoring of classroom teachers in our Professional Development Schools in the surrounding area.
+McDaniel College candidates benefit from the mentoring of classroom teachers in local Professional Development Schools.
 Candidates get out in the schools early in their program and often and are well-prepared for the first year of teaching in their own classrooms after graduation.

 Dr. Margaret Trader

 After decades of experience preparing some of the top teachers in the state and in the nation, we’ve found that the best teachers have a strong academic background in the subjects they teach and a solid foundation in the liberal arts.
-To reach this ideal combination of content expertise and teaching proficiency, McDaniel students major in their desired academic area to build their content knowledge and minor in Education to perfect their teaching skillset.
+To reach this ideal combination of content expertise and teaching proficiency, McDaniel secondary and PreK-12 candidates major in their desired academic area to build their content knowledge and minor in Education to perfect their teaching skillset.

 Early field experiences in McDaniel’s Professional Development Schools give students the opportunity to apply their coursework and work side by side with highly qualified mentor teachers.
-After completing their approved program, a candidate’s documentation is presented to the Maryland State Department of Education for initial certification.
+After completing an approved program, a candidate’s documentation is presented to the Maryland State Department of Education for initial certification to teach.

 During the final full-time internship semester: